aistabci/abci-docs/en/docs/storage.md

 ### Checking creation date of file/directory {#checking-created-date}

+Files and directories under the global scratch area are selected as candidates for deletion based on the last access time and creation date.
+However, you cannot check the creation date of files and directories with the ls command.

-To display creation date of files and directories directly under /scratch/(ABCI account), use the `show_quota` command
+We have prepared the `show_scratch` command to display the creation date of files and directories under the global scratch area.
+To check whether the file created in the global scratch area is a candidate for deletion, use the `show_scratch` command.

 Example) Display creation date.